More Hiking Trails in Southwest New Mexico Near New Mexico Cabin Rentals

 Black Range Crest Trail #79 This is a great hike along the Black Range crest through cool pines and aspens.
 It's 4 miles one way to Sawyers Peak at 9640 feet

-Fort Bayard Wildlife Refuge The refuge is part of the Gila National Forest and has m any trails bu few have signs.
+Fort Bayard Wildlife Refuge The refuge is part of the Gila National Forest and has many trails but few have signs.
 A favorite destination is a 4 mile round trip to the Big Tree, a 600 year old Alligator Juniper